allenkei/allenkei.github.io/README.md

 I am a Ph.D. candidate in the Department of Statistics at **University of California, Los Angeles (UCLA)**.
 My advisor is [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).
 Previously, I received a B.S. in Statistics and a B.A. in Economics at UCLA.
 My research interests are

-- Generative Learning, Representation Learning, Unsupervised Learning
+- Generative Learning
+- Empirical Bayes Methodology
+- Graph Learning
+- Anomaly Detection
 - Computer Vision
-- Bayesian Inference and Empirical Bayes Methodology
-- Generative, Temporal, and Latent Space Models for Complex Networks/Graphs
-- Change Point Detection, Anomaly Detection

 ### Publications